 “Time’s running out, Kirkov!
 You can’t fly on Ring-Power forever or you’ll burn out your nervous system!”Skull Commander Mako

-With this third issue some input from the readers has made its way on to the letters page and it’s been decided the Skull Squadron will get first crack at choosing who gets to appear.
-The opposing sides would take it in turns each fortnight, with the prizes also changing between those featuring the good guy or the baddies.
-The toy package images have also been replaced by a Sandy James depiction of the guest editor and who better to kick things off than the big bad himself, Scorch.
+With this third issue some input from the readers has made its way in and it’s been decided the Skull Squadron will get first crack at choosing who gets to appear.
+The opposing sides would take it in turns each fortnight, with the prizes also changing between those featuring the good guys or the baddies.
+The toy package images have also been replaced by a Sandy James illustration of the guest editor and icing things off is the big bad himself, Scorch.

 Just across from this is the first proper Next Issue promo and it looks like the plane stars will be back in full force in Trackdown.
 Just to answer the question posed here, yes my copy was on order at the paper shop, in fact it had been ever since I bought issue one, before I even took it home.

-Moving on to writer James Nicholas‘ and artist Don Wazejewski‘s Bomber Blues and after a last minute pull out of a crash dive, ‘Cub’ Jones crashes through the air traffic control tower and has to pancake his F-5 ‘Sky Tiger’, destroying its undercarriage and rendering it unusable.
+Moving on to writer James Tomlinson and artist Don Wazejewski‘s Bomber Blues and after a last minute pull out of a crash dive, ‘Cub’ Jones crashes through the air traffic control tower and pancakes his F-5 ‘Sky Tiger’, destroying its undercarriage and rendering it unusable.
 The World War II airfield has been destroyed, the leader of Hero Wing is down and Hubbub‘s Rebel Wing are returning with replacement planes to attack at full strength and enact his revenge on the American pilots.
 He and his men could easily wipe them all out.

 Don’s artwork is gorgeous here and oozes atmosphere, whether that’s on the eerie, flattened airfield or just a couple of panels later with the Air Carrier Justice cruising the night skies.
 Vector stops any rescue attempt, telling the other Raiders this is a personal mission for the new pilot Jones and it’s something he has to figure out for himself.
 Well, figure it out he does with a rather surprising moment you can see above.

-The Skull Squadron weren’t just the stars of the letters page, they also had a full page advert to themselves.
+The Skull Squadron weren’t just the stars of the letters page, they also had a full page advert all to themselves.
 With illustrations by Sandy James and some rather lacklustre toy photographs, it was still enough to elicit excitement for the upcoming Christmas season in this young reader.
-With my birthday four days before Christmas Day it was a bumper Matchbox festive season so these adverts were all hype to me, tying these tiny planes into the stories in the comic in brilliant fashion.
+With my birthday four days before Christmas Day it was a bumper Matchbox festive season so these adverts were all hype to me, tying these tiny planes into the characters from my new favourite comic.

 Chiller continues his comic takeover with this issue’s pin-up, also drawn by Sandy.
 In fact, the last several pages pretty much belong to Sandy as this leads on to the final strip, part three of Freedom Flight and his glorious, full-colour artwork bringing Tom Tully‘s script to life.
 It was a particularly exciting one for readers because this was the first time we saw a ring being used to connect pilot and plane.

-With the energy of the ring the plane gets a burst of power but in order to control it so does Kirkov.
+With the energy of the ring the plane gets a burst of power.
+However, in order to control it so does Kirkov.
 While the ring is inserted it’s obviously affecting his body too.
 (Each ring was programmed specifically for each pilot and their own aircraft.)
-While it could have other uses in other dire situations (perhaps for bursts of speed when ambushed for example) the fact it could be incredibly damaging to the human behind it means they’re only brought into play in absolute emergencies, as a last resort and can’t be used for long for fear of the pilot passing out.
+The fact it could be incredibly damaging to the human behind it means this use is only brought into play in absolute emergencies, as a last resort and can’t be used for long for fear of the pilot passing out.

 In desperation Kirkov banks into the smoke-filled sky above the battle and loses his pursuer.
-But he’s still in a predicament and upon spotting a landing strip behind friendly lines he lands so quickly he does’t spot it’s about to be overrun by the rebels.
-It’s an exhilarating ride and all these years later a real thrill to see the ring power finally used in this way.
-There are so many fantastical elements to introduce in the world of the Ring Raiders it makes sense to do them a little at a time and this has been well worth the wait.
+But he’s still in a predicament and upon spotting a landing strip behind friendly lines he lands so quickly he doesn’t spot it’s about to be overrun by the rebels.
+It’s an exhilarating ride and even all these years later a real thrill to see the ring power finally used in this way, bringing back many happy memories.
+There are so many fantastical elements to introduce in the world of the Ring Raiders it makes sense to do them a little at a time and this was well worth the wait.

 There’s the free poster, up on the wall of my current home office.
-I’ve various free posters and the like plastered all over these walls, making it the perfect spot to write this blog and the Skull Squadron poster takes pride of place.
+I’ve various free posters and the like plastered all over these walls, making it the perfect spot to write the blog.
 Now if only I could track down the Ring Raiders one to go with it!
 It’s been lost over the years but one day I will reunite them.